Audrey Totter

-Audrey Mary Totter (December 20, 1917 – December 12, 2013) was an American radio, film, and television actress and Metro-Goldwyn-Mayer contract player in the 1940s.
+Audrey Mary Totter (December 20, 1917 – December 12, 2013) was an American radio, film, and television actor and Metro-Goldwyn-Mayer contract player in the 1940s.

 Early life

 Audrey – some sources indicate "Audra" – Totter was born in 1917 and grew up in Joliet in Will County in northeastern Illinois.
 Her parents were John Totter, who was born in Slovenia with birth name Janez, and Ida Mae Totter.
-Her father was of Austro-Slovenian descent and her mother was Swedish American.
+Her father was of Slovenian American descent and her mother was Swedish American.
 She had two brothers, Folger and George, and a sister, Collette.

 Totter graduated from Joliet High School, where she acted in school plays.
-She was a Methodist who began her career performing in several productions for her local church, as well as being involved with the YWCA players.

 Career

 Radio

 Totter began her acting career in radio in the late 1930s in Chicago, only 40 miles northeast of Joliet.
 She played in soap operas, including Painted Dreams, Ma Perkins, and Bright Horizon.
+She created the role of Millie Bronson in the radio show Meet Millie, a situation comedy about a wisecracking Manhattan secretary from Brooklyn.
+The radio series began on CBS July 2, 1951, continuing until September 23, 1954.
+Totter dropped out when her film studio refused to allow her to appear as the character on television.

 Film

 Following success in Chicago and New York City, Totter was signed to a seven-year film contract with Metro-Goldwyn-Mayer (MGM).
 She made her film debut in Main Street After Dark (1945) and established herself as a popular female lead in the 1940s.
-Due to Totter's limited skill as a singer, MGM used Harriet Lee as her voice double in the 1945 film, Dangerous Partners.
+Due to Totter's limited skill as a singer, MGM used Harriet Lee as her voice double in the 1945 film Dangerous Partners.
 Although she performed in various film genres, she became most widely known to movie audiences for her work in film noir.
 Looking back, Totter stated in August 1999, "The bad girls were so much fun to play.
 I wouldn't have wanted to play the Coleen Gray good-girl parts."